Kodaira dimension of moduli of special $K3^{[2]}$-fourfolds of degree 2: Basic notions and definitions

 \subsection{Noether-Lefschetz locus}

-We say that $X$ {\it possesses a special labelling of discriminant $d$} if there exists a lattice $K \subset \Pic X$ of rank 2 with $H \in K$ such that $|D(K^\perp)| = d$.
-A very general fourfold $X$ in $\calM$ has $\Pic X = 1$ and thus does not possess any special labelling (see~\cite[Section 5.1]{Zarhin} for a standard argument for this fact).
-The following result of Debarre, Iliev, and Manivel classifies all possible special labellings.
+We say that $X$ {\it possesses a special labelling of discriminant $d$} if there exists a primitive sublattice $K \subset \Pic X$ of rank 2 with $H \in K$ such that $|D(K^\perp)| = d$.
+A very general fourfold $X$ in $\calM$ has $\rk \Pic X = 1$ (see~\cite[Section 5.1]{Zarhin} for a standard argument for this fact) and thus does not possess any special labelling.
+The following result of Debarre, Iliev, and Manivel classifies all possible special labelling (we are able to employ their result because the nonspecial cohomology lattice of a discriminant $d$ Gushel-Mukai fourfold is isomorphic to the nonspecial cohomology lattice of a discriminant $d$ $K3^{[2]}$ fourfold):

 \begin{theorem}\cite[Proposition 6.2]{DIM} A special sublattice $K$, i.e. a rank 2 sublattice $K \subset M$ with $u+v \in K$ of signature $(1,1)$, must have discriminant $d \equiv 0,2,4 \bmod 8$.
 Furthermore, the orbits of $O^+(\Lambda)$ acting on the set of special rank 2 sublattices are as follows: \begin{enumerate} \item If $d =8m$, there is just one orbit for each $m>0$, represented by $K_d$ with $K_d \cong $ and $K_d \cap \Lambda = \bZ(u' -mv')$.